 With so much of our planet being built on as human population expands, there are many more areas of soil covered by buildings, tarmac, concrete, and the like.
 In these developed areas birds cannot get to the soil to feed on worms and other creatures, plants have less space to grow, and animals of every kind have less space to find food and shelter.
 With a greater area of development across our planet we are more prone to flooding, as there is less areas of earth for rainwater to fall onto.

-We might each think that there is nothing we can do about that, but for many of us there is something we can do – perhaps we might avoid the temptation of laying artificial lawn and instead plant a meadow, or a chamomile lawn, or even a regular lawn, or avoid covering our allotment indefinitely with either carpet or plastic, and instead plant a green manure, cultivate the soil and sow seeds, or leave the area as a wild flower area, or if we cannot do these we could share our allotment with another.
-We can avoid concreting our driveway or garden and instead use gravel or a permeable ground covering, so that water can drain into the soil.
+We might each think that there is nothing we can do about that, but for many of us there is something we can do – perhaps we might avoid the temptation of laying artificial lawn and instead plant a meadow, or a chamomile lawn, or even a regular lawn, or avoid covering our allotment indefinitely with either carpet or plastic, and instead plant a green manure, cultivate the soil and sow seeds, or leave the area as a wild flower area.
+Or if we cannot choose these options, we could share our allotment with another.

 With gardens in decline, so many people do not have a garden, those of us that are lucky enough to have a garden, now have a much smaller area of garden than was common just a generation or two ago, so it’s even more important to make the most of every inch of space that we have.

 I’d really recommend buying good quality tools that last.
-I have found older, second hand garden tools to often be of excellent quality.
+I have found older, second hand garden tools are often of excellent quality.